Romanov's Theorem in Number Fields: A lower bound for the constant in Romanov's theorem for number fields

-(see~\cite[p.
-158 equation (29)]{VerallgemeinerungDer2}).
-Since we need the constant $c$ in inequality (\ref{PracharInequality}) for $K=\mathbb{Q}(i)$ later we give Prachar's proof of~\cite[II Lemma 4.1]{Primzahlverteilung} for this case.
-To begin with we need to determine the constant $\alpha$ in equation (\ref{HarmonicSeries}).
-We note that the left hand side of this equality for the Gaussian integers takes the form
+(see~\cite{VerallgemeinerungDer2}*{p.
+158 equation (29)}).
+Since we need the constant $c$ in inequality \eqref{PracharInequality} explicitly we give Prachar's proof of~\cite{Primzahlverteilung}*{II Lemma 4.1} for this case.
+To begin with we need to determine the constant $\alpha$ in equation \eqref{HarmonicSeries}.
+Applying the Tauberian Theorem of Delange-Ikehara (see \cite{ElementaryAnd}*{p.
+464 Theorem I}) and partial summation we see that $\alpha=\rho_K$.
+We also note that in the case of the Gaussian integers the left hand side of \eqref{HarmonicSeries} takes the form

 where $r_2(m)$ counts the number of representations of $m$ as the sum of two squares.
 A well known result of Sierpi\'{n}ski~\cite{UeberDieSummierung} states that